Strivin0311/llms-learning/abilities/emergence.md

 # Emergent Abilities of LLMs
-*Here's some resources about understanding and leveraging Emergent Abilities of LLMs*
+*Here're some resources about understanding and leveraging Emergent Abilities of LLMs*

 #### Are emergent abilities of Large Language Models a mirage? [`UNREAD`]